alexyuly/chil/README.md

 ### Components

 The fundamental unit of application development in chil is the ***component***.
-A component is a YAML document which contains a dictionary of input streams.
-Each key in the dictionary is the name of an input stream.
+A component is a YAML document which contains a dictionary of streams.
+Each key in the dictionary is the name of a stream.
 Two names are reserved for special use cases: `source` and `main`.

 #### Component `source`